HomepageInsuranceHome WarrantyAmerican Residential Warranty Review

 American Residential Warranty Overview

 • Available appliance and system coverage: Refrigerator, Range/Oven/Cooktop, Dishwasher, Built-in Microwave, Ceiling Fans, Garbage Disposal, Kitchen Exhaust Fan, Water Heater, Refrigerant Recapture, Sewer and Water Lines, Central Air Conditioning, Central Home Heating, Humidifier, Interior Electrical System, Plumbing System, Plumbing Stoppages, Ductwork, A/C Refrigerant and Coils, Plumbing Faucets and Fixtures, Toilets and Internal Mechanisms, Garage Door Opener, Garage Door Springs and Tracks, Washer and Dryer.
-Available add-ons: Flat Screen TVs, Home Theater System, Desktops/Laptops, Tablets, Gaming Consoles, Printers, Routers, Hand-Held Gaming Devices
+Available add-ons: Flat Screen TVs, Home Theater System, Desktops/Laptops, Tablets, Gaming Consoles, Printers, Routers, Hand-Held Gaming Devices.
+Optional items like pool/spa equipment, well or sump pumps, and secondary refrigerators/freezers may also be offered a la carte; availability varies by state (ARW plan comparison).

 Central Air Conditioning